Ken-Smit/sight_words_game/README.md

-# Sight Words Game for Kids
+# Sight Word Learning Game

+## About the Game
+This game is designed to help kindergartners learn and recognize sight words in a fun and engaging way.
+Sight words are commonly used words that children are encouraged to memorize to improve reading fluency and comprehension.
+By playing this game, young learners can build confidence and expand their vocabulary in an interactive environment.

+## Features
+- Interactive activities to reinforce sight word recognition.
+- Age-appropriate words tailored for kindergartners.
+- Easy-to-use interface designed with young learners in mind.

 ## Purpose
-The **Sight Words Game for Kids** is designed to help young learners practice and recognize high-frequency sight words, which are essential for building reading fluency.
-These words often don’t follow standard phonetic rules, so it's important for kids to memorize them to improve their reading skills.

-This game makes learning sight words fun and engaging through interactive activities that reinforce recognition, pronunciation, and usage of these words in context.
-By playing this game, children will improve their reading confidence, develop a larger vocabulary, and be better equipped to read fluently at an early age.

-Through colorful graphics and rewards, the game keeps children motivated to keep practicing and learning new words as they progress.

----
+The goal of this game is to:
+- Help children develop foundational reading skills.
+- Encourage memorization of high-frequency sight words.
+- Make learning an enjoyable and rewarding experience.

+## How to Play
+1. Launch the game on your device.
+2. Follow the on-screen instructions to complete fun word challenges.
+3. Keep practicing to master the sight words list!

+## Contribution
+If you'd like to contribute to this project or suggest new features, feel free to open an issue or submit a pull request.

 ## License
-This game is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code as per the license terms.
+This project is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).